All Episodes

 Here's a theory.

-You know, he is very, very tight with the obviously with the unions in this country.
+You know, he is very, very tight with the, obviously, with the unions in this country.

-Why can't he just get the unions a little uproared like they did in Wisconsin, and then all of a sudden he's got to say we need to postpone their not riots, but necessarily riots, but such a massive protest from all the olunion organizations across the country that he says, you know what, we need to postpone the election, and then oh, you know what, we're not ready yet.
+Not riots, but necessarily riots, but such a massive protest from all the union organizations across the country that he says, you know what, we need to postpone the election.

 Joe, you know I love you, right?

-It's just a clear, I don't trust this man.
+Come on, I don't trust this man.

 Okay, I hope you're right.

-No, I trust trust me, I am.
+No, trust me, I am.

 There will not be a general strike by unions that results in rioting that forces the postponement of the election.

-1-800-282-2882, Mark Davis in for rush, and loving every blessed minute of it.
+Mark Davis in for Rush and loving every blessed minute of it.

 Let's head down to Horse Country in Central Florida.

-How I do love the hills of O'Cala.
+How I do love the hills of Ocala.

-Hey, Chris, Mark Davis in for rush.
+Hey, Chris, Mark Davis in for Rush.

-How are you doing?
+How you doing?

-Fine, how are you, sir?
+How are you, sir?

 Good.

-I just wanted to comment that I think it's wonderful timing that uh Supreme Leader Obama has gotten rid of the space program now that Iran obviously has one.
+I just wanted to comment that I think it's wonderful timing that Supreme Leader Obama has gotten rid of the space program now that Iran obviously has one.

 That makes me feel incredibly secure.

-Let me thank you for that, and let me let me tell you why I I mentioned that.
+Let me thank you for that.

-Uh you have stumbled across the Rush Limbaugh show hosted by the space geek of the ages.
+You have stumbled across the Rush Limbaugh show hosted by the space geek of the ages.

-And I I bludgeoned my parents so mercilessly about this subject that I wound up that that that my buddy Fred Daly and I, his parents and our parents, they took us down for the Apollo 14 launch in January 1971, the Apollo 16 launch in April of 1972, the third and final Skylab crew launch in November of 1973.
+And I bludgeoned my parents so mercilessly about this subject that I wound up that my buddy Fred Daly and I, his parents and our parents, they took us down for the Apollo 14 launch in January 1971, the Apollo 16 launch in April of 1972, the third and final Skylab crew launch in November of 1973.

 I remember all those dates.